Persebaya Putri

 Persebaya Putri (English: Persebaya Women's) is an Indonesia professional women's football club based in Surabaya, East Java, Indonesia.
 It currently plays in the Liga 1 Putri, the top women's league in Indonesia.

+The team is associated with Persebaya Surabaya.

 History

 In July 2019, Persebaya announced their commitment to take part in the inaugural season of Liga 1 Putri, a women's football competition in Indonesia and formed a women's football team.

 On Friday, 27 September 2019, Persebaya decided to resign after sending a letter to PSSI to postpone participation in the 2019 Liga 1 Putri.
 The plan was that the Women in Green would enter the competition next year.
 But Persebaya finally decided to take part in the 2019 Liga 1 Putri.
 The obligation of every Liga 1 team to take part in the women's competition next season was taken into consideration.